sakoht/data-provenance/provenance/README.md

 There are three modes:
 - a function that does not really produce the same output for the same inputs repeatably
-- a function tis refactored at some commit, but a change in results is introduced inadvertently
+- a function that is refactored at some commit, but a change in results is introduced inadvertently
 - a function that behaves differently for the same commit on differnt builds, due to some external factor in the build process

 Each actual output produced tracks the exact git commit and build ID used to produce it.
 This comes from SbtBuildInfo.
 Each